christophrumpel/cv/README.md

 * [Laravel Quiz Chatbot](https://christoph-rumpel.com/2018/05/how-i-built-the-laravelquiz-chatbot-with-botman-and-laravel) (Telegram, 2018)
 * [Laracon EU Conference Chatbot](https://christoph-rumpel.com/2018/10/my-laracon-eu-conference-chatbot-recap
 ) (Facebook and Telegram, 2018)

+### Laravel 🖼

+I've been using the PHP framework Laravel now for many years.
+Laravel is a fascinating and complex piece of software.
+It helps us to work fast, solid and secure on our modern PHP applications.
+My latest project, is free video series about the core of Laravel called [Laravel Core Adventures](https://laravelcoreadventures.com).

 ## Tools I work with every day 🛠